QtCurve/qtcurve/README.md

     CC=clang CXX=clang++ CPP=clang++ CXXFLAGS="${CXXFLAGS} -stdlib=libc++" LDFLAGS="${LDFLAGS} -lc++abi" cmake .. <other compile options...>

-## Creating Distribution Packages
-Support for creating `deb` or `rpm` package have been removed.
-Please make package in the same way as any other cmake packages.

 # Additional Features
 ## XBar/MacMenu
 The XBar support was copied directly from Bespin.
 The relevant files are named